KendallDoesCoding/quiz/README.md

 Hey,

 Thanks for viewing the github repo for my QUIZ.
-I made this quiz, following a youtube tutorial online by [Brian Designs](https://www.youtube.com/channel/UCsKsymTY_4BYR-wytLjex7A).
+I made this quiz, following a Youtube tutorial online by [Brian Designs](https://www.youtube.com/channel/UCsKsymTY_4BYR-wytLjex7A).

 # Links and Topics